 One sign of the difficulty in resolving differences of opinion within the EU on immigration and asylum issues (other than visas and border controls) is that no new legislation on these issues has been agreed since 2016 (that was the revised Directive on admission of students, researchers and trainees, discussed here).
 This five-year drought may soon to come to an end, with the recent agreement on revision of the Blue Card Directive on highly-qualified non-EU workers.
 (Note that the recent deal must still be formally approved by the Council and the European Parliament.
 This blog post is based on the full legal text of the agreed revised Directive.
 UPDATES, May 21 2021: the full text of the agreed Directive has been made public by Statewatch.
 September 21 2021: the European Parliament plenary has approved the revised law.
-September 23 2021: formal adoption of the final text by the Council is due in October 2021, and Member States will have to transpose the new law by autumn 2023).
+October 28 2021: the revised law has been formally adopted by the Council and published in the EU Official Journal.
+Member States will have to transpose the new law by 18 November 2023).

 The existing Blue Card Directive was adopted in 2009.
 While it aimed to encourage admission of highly- qualified non-EU migrants, a report in 2014 (discussed here; the summary below draws on this earlier blog post) indicated that it had modest impact.
 Therefore the previous Commission tabled a proposal to replace it in 2016 (discussed here).
 The Council agreed its negotiating position in July 2017, as did the European Parliament.
 However, negotiations between the two institutions were difficult (see reports of December 2017, February 2018 and December 2018), and ended at the start of 2019.
 However, they were resumed in autumn 2020, leading ultimately to the recent agreement.